RadhaKrishna33/quiz-website/README.md

-# Online Quiz using Frontend Technologies
+# Interactive Quiz website using Frontend Technologies

-This is an online quiz website in which organizer sets the exam to test the users knowledge this test is taken by the users
-Test contains 5 questions
+This is an online quiz website in which a time based quiz will be conducted Test contains 5 questions
-Each question contains 4 options only one option is correct Useres have to select the correct option amonf options avaliable QUiz is timed for 5 minutes after which quiz automatically submits and shows the results
+Each question contains 4 options only one option is correct Useres have to select the correct option among the options avaliable QUiz is set for 5 minutes and it will be automatically submitted after the time runs out and displays the results

 ## Appendix